 When you first start PowerPoint, a new, blank presentation is created.
 The simplest way to create a new presentation is to start PowerPoint and then edit the blank presentation to your liking.

-An alternative is to use the Office New command, which brings up the big dialog box shown in Figure 1-3.
-This dialog box presents several ways to create a new presentation:
+An alternative is to click the File tab to switch to Backstage View and then click the New command.
+This action brings up the screen shown in Figure 1-4, which offers several ways to create a new presentation: